Issue 4: Counterlexicons

 In memory of Marina Vishmidt (1976-2024)

 A key term we continuously come across in relation to Zionist colonial fascism and its ongoing genocidal campaign against Palestinian life in Gaza is that of “evil” — a term we hold both an affective attachment and theoretical ambivalence towards.
-As an exercise in thinking through the limits and potentialities of evil as a theological concept and legal framing that may guide us in contending with the unspeakable atrocities being perpetrated as we speak by the Zionist occupation in Gaza, we spoke with Alberto Toscano , whose latest book, Late Fascism: Race, Capitalism and the Politics of Crisis (Verso Books, 2023) has proven invaluable in situating fascism within a racial-colonial continuum that continues to structure our present.
+As an exercise in thinking through the limits and potentialities of evil as a theological concept and legal framing that may guide us in contending with the unspeakable atrocities being perpetrated as we speak by the Zionist occupation in Gaza, we spoke with Alberto Toscano , whose latest book, Late Fascism: Race, Capitalism and the Politics of Crisis (Verso Books, 2023) has proven invaluable in situating fascism within a racial-colonial continuum that persists in structuring our present.

 Security Theology